Review articles on this site earn small revenue from purchasing products through affiliate links.

 Pocket attachment

-• Bottom strap with quick release buckle
+• Bottom strap with quick-release buckle

 • Mesh side pockets on both sides

-• Side Compression Strap
+• Side compression straps

-• Dual zipper hip belt pocket
+• Dual zipper hip belt pockets

 Comfort★★★★☆